DamlaSerper/ResearchData/README.md

 #### In. file (Script of LIGGGHTS commands)
 - in.cent_walltype_walls_sizemultiplierX_transitionfraction (walltype: mesh, primitive; size_multiplier: 30, 45, 60, 75; transitionfraction: none (mesh case), 0.001, 0.005, 0,025, 0,050, 0.075, 0.100, 0.150, 0.200, 0.250)

-For more information on how they are generated:
+For more information on how in files are generated:

 https://github.com/DamlaSerper/Packing-InFile-BatchFile_Generator